kapouer/window-page/README.md

 **Important**: do not mutate those properties, instead, use `Page.parse(state)` to get a copy, or pass an object with partial properties to `Page.push` or `Page.replace`.

-The state object is also the place to keep application data, if any

 * state.data
-  It is also a good idea to make sure that data is serializable.
+  the data must be JSON-serializable.

+* state.referrer
-`Page.state` is the last successful state.
+  the previous parsable state.

 ### Integration with Event delegation, removal of body listeners